witchcrafters/witchcraft/README.md

 ## Prior Art and Further Reading

 This library draws heavy inspiration from mathematics, other languages, and other Elixir libraries.
-We would be a shame not to mention them here.
+We would be ashamed not to mention them here.
 There is much, much more out there, but these are our highlights and inspirations.

 The [`Monad`](https://hexdocs.pm/monad/Monad.html) library predates `Witchcraft` by several years.
 This library proved that it is entirely possible to bring do-notation to Elixir.
-It takers a very different approach: it is very up-front that it has a very loose definition of what it means for something to be a "monad", and relies on `behaviour`s rather than ad-hoc polymorphism.
+It takes a very different approach: it is very up-front that it has a very loose definition of what it means for something to be a "monad", and relies on `behaviour`s rather than ad-hoc polymorphism.